 - Some customers report that their dogs simply do not enjoy the taste of this food.
 It’s all very well getting the healthiest option on the market, but if your pet won’t actually eat it, this could make the whole thing a moot point.

 When purchasing a low glycemic option, there are several factors you likely need to consider.
 We’ve broken down these potential problems into this handy buyer’s guide, to help you through the choosing and purchasing process.

 There are many reasons you may wish to consider purchasing a low glycemic meal for your pet.
 The primary thing associated with low glycemic diets is diabetes, as these options can help maintain healthy blood sugar levels.
 But low glycemic options can have other helpful impacts, too.
 For more and more pet owners, going for an option like this can make a huge difference to any dog’s health and happiness.

 What issues can a low glycemic dog food help with?

-Canine diabetes can effect up to one in two hundred.
-A diabetic pet can’t produce enough insulin to balance their blood sugar levels.
+Canine diabetes can affect up to one in two hundred.
+A diabetic pet can’t produce enough insulin to balance its blood sugar levels.
 This can mean they end up with an excess of blood glucose levels.